The Bachelor Week 9

 Peter joins the women and Savannah comes in hot for someone I don’t really remember much of at all.
 She asks him if he regrets sending any of them home since most of the women created drama.
 While he was trying to figure out who Savannah was exactly, he just tells them that he was following his heart.
 As for Kelsey and Victoria F., they just thank him for accepting them for craziness and emotions.
 Then Mykenna asks why he made her go through that thing with Tammy and then just send her home not long after.
 A fair question.
-Peter basically said he didn’t know who he was sending home that night, and if he knew he was sending Mykenna home he wouldn’t have done that to her.
+Peter basically said he didn’t know who he was when sending home that night, and if he knew he was sending Mykenna home he wouldn’t have done that to her.

 Victoria F. comes up to the hot seat with Peter and essentially apologizes for being an awful human…because like he didn’t deserve that…most of the time.
 Again, time was wasted with this because nothing of substance was talked about.
 Much like this entire season.

 Just before the show ends, former Bachelorette, Rachel Lindsay is seated with Chris Harrison to talk about the online harassment that needs to be stopped.
 She reads several uncomfortable messages that contestants have received.
 Rachel explains that it’s uncomfortable for her to read these aloud and that this is uncomfortable to watch, but imagine how uncomfortable it is to receive messages like these – and even worse – every single day, week, and month.
 If you don’t watch anything from this Tell-All, just watch this clip, please.